UbiquityDotNET/Llvm.NET/docfx/llvm/index.md

 ```

 ### Unowned references (alias)
-For an unowned referenve to an underlying resource an interface is defined such as [IModule](xref:Ubiquity.NET.Llvm.IModule).
+For an unowned reference to an underlying resource an interface is defined such as [IModule](xref:Ubiquity.NET.Llvm.IModule).
 When a property returns an interface only it is not Disposable and ownership remains with the source.
 Care is required on the part of a consumer to not store that instance anywhere and treat it as if it was a
 `ref struct` (That is, only held on the stack).
 While the GC is free to clean up such an instance at any time